Ayr (clan): Medieval period

 Hiraab Imamate extent of rule in the Somali peninsula.

 During the medieval period, the Ayr clan, though relatively young and modest in size, was part of the Ajuran Sultanate.
 The Ajuran Sultanate was a formidable Muslim Somali empire that ruled over the Hawiye clan, which the Ajuran is part of, and was a dominant force in the Indian Ocean trade during the Middle Ages.

 As the Ajuran Sultanate faced its decline, the Ayr clan actively engaged in both the overthrow and defence of this once-powerful empire under the united banner of the wider Habargidir and Hiraab forces who had planned to defeat the empire due to injustices.
 Notably, various sections of the Ayr, such as the Yabadhaale and a few segments of the Mu'le(Mucle/Tolweyne), dedicated significant military efforts to prevent the Sultanate from falling.
 Despite the efforts, the Ajuran empire was eventually defeated and was replaced by the Hiraab Imamate and other smaller Sultanates.

-The Ayr who are part of the Hiraab later joined the Hiraab Imamate that ruled the lands of the Hawiye for another 300 years.
-During this time they had established their own sub-leadership that came under the Hiraab imamate called the Ayr Ugaasate.
-The Hiraab Imamate spanned across Mogadishu and the port town of Hobyo.
-The Imamate engaged in various battles with foreign forces such as the French, Portuguese and Arabs on various occasions which they successfully repelled.